techniccontroller/MobRob_ROS_behcon/README.md

 ## Short description of behavior-based control concept

-Behavior-based control was already described in 1997 by Kurt Konolige and Karen Myers as Saphire architecture.
+Behavior-based control was already described in 1997 by Kurt Konolige and Karen Myers as Saphira architecture.
 The idea is to have elementary behavioral patterns that form the foundation stones for intelligence.
 For example:

 - Food intake
 - Obstacle avoidance